IamNator/veren/README.md

 ## Details
 The app is built as a microservice with a frontend attached to it.
 The frontend is built with vuejs while the backend is written in Golang.
-Mysql is used as the database management.
+Mysql is used for database management.